georgemccrae/capstone-project/README.md

 * [Link to Gathering & Cleaning Data notebook](https://github.com/georgemccrae/capstone-project/blob/master/Gathering%20%26%20Cleaning%20the%20Data.ipynb#L53)

-For this project the data was obtained in two parts and then merged:
+For this project the data was obtained in two parts and then merged together:

 ### Billboard Data